BP---/microRemote/README.md

 microRemote
 ===========

-Simple Python tool that listens to a BBC micro:bit over a serial connection and simulates keyboard key presses on your computer:
+Simple Python tool that listens to a BBC micro:bit over a serial connection.

-Button mappings:

-- A -> Enter
-- B -> Backspace
+There are different files for different use cases.
+The main functionality is that one Micro:bit sends either "A" or "B" over serial.
+This is usually initiated by a different Micro:bit that sends a message over radio, to the Micro:bit connected to the computer.

 Requirements
 ------------
 - Python 3.11+
-- micro:bit flashed with a program that prints either `A` or `B` over serial when buttons are pressed.
+- micro:bit flashed with a program that prints either `A` or `B` over serial when buttons are pressed (or a different event).

 Install dependencies (project uses uv / PEP 621):